-Fast-food giant McDonald’s is set to pay $26 million to settle claims which involved not compensating 38,000 employees in wages at corporate-run stores across California.
-According to a CBS news report, the preliminary agreement settles a long battle that began in 2013 when a McDonald’s worker in Los Angeles, Maria Sanchez, filed a lawsuit against the company with three other members signing on.
-The lawsuit accused the fast-food giant of wage theft as far back as 2009.
+Fast-food giant McDonald’s is set to pay $26 million to settle claims that involved not compensating 38,000 employees in wages at corporate-run stores across California.
+According to a CBS news report, the preliminary agreement settled a long battle in 2013 when a McDonald’s worker in Los Angeles, Maria Sanchez, filed a lawsuit against the company with three other members signing on.
+The lawsuit accused the fast-food giant of wage theft in 2009.

 Overtime Pay and Breaks

-The complaint accused McDonald’s of violating the state’s overtime law, which requires employers to pay overtime when employees have worked more than eight hours in a 24-hour period.
-The lawsuit stated that McDonald’s structured its timekeeping to circumvent the law by attributing all hours to the day a shift started instead of when the work was actually performed.
+The complaint accused McDonald’s of violating the state’s overtime law, which requires employers to pay overtime when employees have worked more than eight hours in 24 hours.
+The lawsuit stated that McDonald’s structured its timekeeping to circumvent the law by attributing all hours to the day a shift started instead of when the work was performed.
 Employees said they did not get meal or rest breaks during busy days with off time granted only at the beginning and end of shifts.

-The class-action lawsuit was filed on behalf of 38,000 people employed at establishments owned and operated by the company.
-A vast majority of McDonald’s restaurants nationwide are run by franchisees.
+The class-action lawsuit was filed for 38,000 people employed at establishments owned and operated by the company.
+Franchisees run a vast majority of McDonald’s restaurants nationwide.
 The company said in a statement that it decided to resolve the lawsuit even though it did not believe it had violated the state’s labor law.

 Protecting Workers’ Rights

-When a large group of workers are facing unfair treatment at work, one of the options the employees can take is to file a class-action lawsuit seeking compensation for their monetary losses as well as for emotional distress.
-An experienced California employment lawyer will not only help workers fight for their rights but also ensure that corporations that break the law are held accountable.
+When a large group of workers is facing unfair treatment at work, one option the employees can take is to file a class-action lawsuit seeking compensation for their monetary losses and emotional distress.
+An experienced California employment lawyer will help workers fight for their rights and ensure that corporations breaking the law are held accountable.

 Source: https://www.cbsnews.com/news/mcdonalds-settles-wage-theft-allegations-in-california-for-26-million/